dfcastellanos/ADMiniSter/README.md

 make install
 ```

-Note: the installation requires `pip`.
-If `pip` is not installed, see [these
+Note: the installation requires `pip` and `setuptools`.
+They are likely to be
+already installed.
+Nonetheless, if `pip` is not installed, you can follow
-instructions](https://pip.pypa.io/en/stable/installation/) on how to install it.
+[these](https://pip.pypa.io/en/stable/installation/) instructions to install it.
+If `setuptools` is missing, you can install it doing `pip install setuptools` once
+`pip` has been installed.

 ### Manual installation
 Alternatively, if some problem arises during the automatic installation or you desire